diem-project/diem-docs/reference/en/12 - Search Engine Optimization.markdown

 When adding a redirection, we see to fields :

-- **Old url** the bad url we want to redirect, without the domain name
+- **Old url** the bad url we want to redirect, without the domain name.
+Since Diem 5.1, wildcards (*) are accepted to match a range of urls.
 - **New url** where we will be redirected.

 ### to a static url